PROJECT

 Equipment, mobile lab and standard procedures

 Protected monuments and other immovable cultural heritage items can be as much affected by a disaster as movable objects can.
-At the DAI Architecture Division, experts in building archaeology and heritage conservation are drawing up standard procedures when dealing with immovable cultural heritage.
+At the Division of Building Archaeology at the DAI’s Head Office, experts in building archaeology and heritage conservation are drawing up standard procedures when dealing with immovable cultural heritage.
 They include the documentation, protection, stabilisation, clearance, salvaging and storage of historical architectural monuments, their furnishings and amenities.

-To carry out rapid initial conservation treatment on movable cultural heritage like statues, ceramics and archival material, experts from the KulturGutRetter project at the Leibniz Research Institute for Archaeology have been developing and trialling a light-weight, modular lab.
+To carry out rapid initial conservation treatment on movable cultural heritage like statues, ceramics and archival material, experts from the KulturGutRetter project at the Leibniz Center for Archaeology (LEIZA) have been developing and trialling a light-weight, modular lab.
 The scalable system is designed to be transported as air cargo to the disaster area.
 In addition, the researchers are drawing up science-based minimum standard procedures and workflows.

 In the mobile lab, specialists can carry out the emergency treatment of objects serially at work stations for photographic documentation, dry and wet cleaning, and packaging. | Image: M. Pasternak, DAI.